caitiecollins/treeWAS/README.md

 ## Introduction
 <!-- ########################################################################################################## -->

 The *treeWAS* R package allows users to apply our phylogenetic tree-based appraoch to Genome-Wide Association Studies (GWAS) to microbial genetic and phenotypic data.
 In short, *treeWAS* aims to identify genetic variables that are statistically associated with a phenotypic trait, while correcting for the confounding effects of population structure and recombination. *treeWAS* is applicable to both bacterial and viral genetic data and to both binary and continuous phenotypes.
+The approach adopted within *treeWAS* is described fully in our paper, available on [bioRXiv](http://www.biorxiv.org/content/early/2017/05/22/140798).

 ***